dry-run/test_proj/jenkins-pipelines/Jenkins-Config-metadata.md

 > <h2>To download config.xml of Jenkins jobs </h2>

-Here is the script file to download the config.xml file(s) with job name and also prints all job names with scm links into "jenkins_dependencies_report.txt"
+Here is the script file to download the config.xml file(s) with job name and also prints all job names with scm links into "jenkins_dependencies_report.txt".
+You'll need to replace the JENKINS_URL, JENKINS_USER, JENKINS_API_TOKEN and GHES_URL variables with your own Jenkins credentials and GHES URL, respectively

     JENKINS_URL="$1"
     JENKINS_USER="$2"